 - If the link doesn’t look like your financial institution’s regular website address: Scammers can set up a unique website address in a matter of minutes.
 They frequently use website addresses that mimic your financial institution’s real website to trick victims, but if you look closely there can be obvious errors.

-- For example: If the link is going to scpp-banking.yourcreditun10n instead of yourcreditunion.org, it’s probably not going to the real website.
+- For example: If the link is going to scpp-banking.yourcreditun10n.com instead of yourcreditunion.org, it’s probably not going to your credit union's website.

 If You’re Not Sure If It’s A Phishing Text

 If you’re ever unsure if a text message is coming from your real financial institution, you can always contact your bank or credit union using their official phone number.
 You can also go to your financial institution’s real website and log in to your accounts to check for suspicious activity or new messages.